 This site is organized and run by Poplar Place – a small intentional Christian community on Cabbage Hill committed to building neighborhood connections, offering hospitality, promoting ecological wholeness/sustainability, and being active allies for the liberation of all people.

-Meet the current members (from left to right):
+Meet the captains (from left to right):

 JOE: I was born and raised in Lancaster County, and am returning to his Mennonite farming roots through involvement in gardening and compost initiatives here in Cabbage Hill!
 I recently began work as a Housing Specialist for Church World Service, and have interned for the City of Lancaster’s Planning Bureau as well.
 I love our beautiful community here in the Southwest – especially using Spanish and Arabic to connect with neighbors – and am excited to build more relationships!